- Books, Literature, and Writing»

 When I got home, if I wasn't upset enough, my mother advised it was likely

-that I would be asked to be the Maid of Honour.
+that I would be asked to be the Maid of Honour at their wedding.

 And I couldn't do that.

 During the six weeks between Davy asking me to find out if Marjie would go with him to the Prom and the Prom, my mother had formulated a plan to have me study myself to death.
-This would be an acceptable avoidance.
+This would be an acceptable avoidance of the boy I loved and my best friend.

 Of course early meant end of August....meaning I had to live through July.